 All seeds hold within the amazing promise of life.
 You will find that growing plants from seed can be a very rewarding experience and that you actually become attached to your little seedlings.
 You can grow from seed to feed you and your family or you can grow to fill your garden with an abundance of colour.
 However, people are often put off from growing from seed due to these not germinating properly.
 Sowing seeds should not be difficult, and it definitely won’t be if you know how.
-Read on and I will show you how easy it is to grow your own.

 What you will need to germinate seed: